The Society of Folk Dance Historians (SFDH)

-Professor Czompo maintains tight control over his dance descriptions, music, and costumes.
-He considers it his responsibility to his Hungarian heritage because he feels it should be the first duty of any specialist to make certain his material is ethnically correct and to keep it that way.
+Professor Czompo maintained tight control over his dance descriptions, music, and costumes.
+He considered it his responsibility to his Hungarian heritage because he felt it should be the first duty of any specialist to make certain his material is ethnically correct and to keep it that way.

-Andor is on the Board of Trustees of the National Folk Organization (NFO).
+Andor was on the Board of Trustees of the National Folk Organization.
 He was the director of Tánc Együtes.